A bit of history

 Migrating from Python to Skylark

-- find all symbols defined in
+- find all symbols defined in the

 include_defsinvocation with an equivalent

-load()function invocation explicitly importing the needed symbols:
+load()invocation that explicitly imports the needed symbols:

 load("//tools:my_macro.bzl", "foo", "bar")

-export_file(name="my_macro.bzl")defined in a
+export_file(name="my_macro.bzl")were defined in a

 toolspackage build file.
-This means that instead of
+This means that instead of using the

 //package/extension.bzlsyntax expected by

 For Skylark, replace environment variables with equivalent configuration variables.
 The implicit nature of environment variables frequently results in non-reproducible builds because of differences in the values of environment variables across machines.

 For example, in your build file or extension file, instead of